The Places view includes an interactive map viewer which allows you to search for places mentioned in your family tree.

 Places with resolved coordinates are shown with an icon in the places list.
 These can be filtered by entering "resolved" or "!resolved" (unresolved) as a filter query.

-Place coordinates are stored in decimal degrees format.
-To copy coordinates in another format, right click a resolved place in the places list, select "Copy coordinates as" and choose one of the possible formats.
+Place coordinates are stored in a culture decimal degrees format.
+Coordinates can be entered in degrees/seconds/minutes format with N, E, S, and W suffixes and these will be converted to this format.
+To copy coordinates in another format, right-click a resolved place in the places list, select "Copy coordinates as" and choose one of the possible formats.

 Fig 7.
 Copying coordinates.